int19h/jbomohi/dict/orsi/comments.md

 And it might be the case the {porsi} does not work at all.
 I have been thinking about this problem for a long time and I oscillate.

+## 2016-02-07T16:48:33Z — ractu (comment 2735, on definition 68353, in reply to 2732)

+Re: Sequence or Tuple

+krtisfranks wrote:
+> Your example of {rely'orsi} makes me think that you want {orsi} to mean
+> "tuple" in English.
+Is this interpretation correct?

+It is correct, and it's just useful to have a word to constrain what tuple it is, like {rely'orsi} or {orsi} {be} {li} {re}.
+That's why I've added this word.